 The main thing I miss is obviously travelling.
 Having my trip cut short so abruptly and then not being able to travel anywhere was really hard to process.
 However, I’ve had a lot of time to think about where do I want to travel next?

 Like a lot of people in the UK, we probably won’t be able to travel internationally again till maybe 2021?!
 There are also talks of “travel bubbles” with neighbouring less effected countries so short-haul would be the next logical step.
 So what do we do for our holidays?

 What are the current travel quarantine rules?

-Currently the UK COVID 19 guidelines restrict border crossings within the UK, but travelling within the UK should be the first restriction to be lifted before short or long haul travel for domestic purposes.
+Currently, the UK COVID 19 guidelines restrict border crossings within the UK, but travelling within the UK should be the first restriction to be lifted before short or long haul travel for domestic purposes.

 Ensure to keep checking the government, tourism or location websites for up to date information before planning your trip, even within the UK.

 You could visit the scenic mountains and hills of Scotland, the Welsh Valleys of Wales, the seaside resorts of England and iconic views of Ireland.
-We’re pretty well off with variety of locations in the UK.
+We’re pretty well off with a variety of locations in the UK.
 There’s something for everyone.